 This license allows unsupervised driving, but there are still restrictions that must be followed:

-- Driving is permitted only between the hours of 5 a.m. and 10 p.m., except for work, religious, or school purposes or when accompanied by a driver 21 or older with a full license
+- Driving is permitted only between the hours of 4:30 a.m. and 9 p.m., except for work, religious, or school purposes or when accompanied by a driver 21 or older with a full license.
+When accompanied by a licensed driver over 21, you are permitted to drive at any hour.

 - Only one passenger is permitted unless the passengers are family members or there is a driver over 21 will a full license in the passenger seat